asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "George gained a 1st class MBiol in Biology from the University of York in 2023, completing his final year project in the Jack Birch Unit on the induction and localisation of anti-viral APOBEC3 proteins during BK Polyomavirus infection.
 George then successfully applied for a 3-year York Against Cancer-sponsored PhD studentship in Biomedical Science continuing the work of his Master’s.
 The PhD will expand on our knowledge of the role BK plays in bladder cancer oncogenesis, with George developing wet lab and bioinformatic skills supervised by Dr Simon Baker, Dr Andrew Mason and Prof Jenny Southgate."
 %}

-<span style="font-size:1.1em;">Ellie Robinson</span> *Bioinformatics MSc project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/EllieRobinson.jpg"
-	content = "Ellie graduated in 2023 with a 1st class BSc in Biomedical Science from Liverpool John Moores University.
-Ellie joined the Mason lab in June 2024 to undertake the final project of her MSc in Bioinformatics at the University of York.
-Ellie’s project involves exploring the relevance of an *in vitro* urothelial hypoxia signature in benign and malignant bladder disease."
-%}

 <span style="font-size:1.1em;">Anastasia Kaltsa</span> *MSc by Research Student (Co-supervisee)*<br/>
 {% include profile_page_cols.html
 	file = "/assets/images/AnastasiaKaltsa.jpeg"
 	content = "Anastasia obtained her medical degree from Aristotle University in Greece and moved to the UK for her specialty training in Obstetrics and Gynaecology.
 She is currently a year 4 trainee in the Yorkshire and the Humber Deanery.
 She developed a special interest in Urogynaecology and successfully applied for a part-time MSc by research project in the Jack Birch Unit, supervised by Prof Jenny Southgate and Dr Andrew Mason.
 The project focuses on benign urogynaecological conditions, providing knowledge and research experience to pursue her subspecialty training."
-%}

-<span style="font-size:1.1em;">Charlie Barker</span> *Undergraduate project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/CharlieBarker.jpg"
-	content = "Charlie joined the Mason Lab in June 2024, after completing the 3rd year of his integrated masters degree in biology at York.
-His summer project involves using TCGA WGS data to determine the transcriptomic impact of non-coding mutations in muscle invasive bladder cancer.
-Charlie hopes to develop both his bioinformatic skills and understanding of cancer biology prior to starting a 1 year placement with the GSK Genomics R&D team."
-%}

-<span style="font-size:1.1em;">Hugo Aguado</span> *Undergraduate project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/HugoAguado.jpg"
-	content = "Hugo joined the Mason Lab in June 2024 for a summer studentship  after finishing his 3rd year of his BSc Genetics degree from the University of York.
-His summer project involves using RNAseq data generated from TCGA to be mapped against the most recent human reference genome.
-Hugo hopes to improve his bioinformatics skills ahead of Masters applications."
 %}

 <br/>